Hot Cars and Heatstroke - Look before You Lock

 - Make it a habit to look in the backseat every time you exit the car.

 - Always lock the car and put the keys out of reach.
 And, if you ever see a child left alone in a hot vehicle, call 911 right away.

 - Always keep personal items such as purses on the rear floor so that checking the rear seat area becomes habit.

 Know the warning signs of heatstroke, which include:

 - Red, hot, and moist or dry skin

 - A strong rapid pulse or a slow weak pulse

 - Acting strangely

-If a child exhibits any of these signs after being in a hot vehicle, cool the child rapidly by spraying them with cool water or with a garden hose, never use an ice bath.
-Call 911 or your local emergency number immediately.
+If a child exhibits any of these signs after being in a hot vehicle, call 911 or your local emergency number immediately.
+Cool the child rapidly with cool water or wet rags; never use an ice bath.
 Children's body temperatures can rise up to five times faster than that of an adult, and heatstroke can occur in temperatures as low as 57 degrees.
 On an 80-degree day, a car can reach deadly levels in just 10 minutes.